MiniMoto – Paul Component Engineering Skip to content

 MiniMoto

-The MiniMoto is our mini-v brake for use with most short pull road or cantilever brake levers.
+The award-winning MiniMoto is our short-pull mini-v-brake for use with most short pull road or cantilever brake levers.
 We absolutely love it, as does anyone who’s ever ridden one.
+Maximum tire clearance is around 44-45ish without fenders, see the Tire Clearance diagram below for exact measurements, and watch the video for fender clearance.

 Clear